kuzzleio/documentation/src/plugins/1/essentials/creation/index.md

 Kuzzle can be customized and extended using plugins.

 This chapter explains how to install and configure a plugin.
-The other chapters in this section explain in great details the four plugin interfaces exposed by Kuzzle:
+The other chapters in this section cover the four plugin interfaces exposed by Kuzzle:

 * [Hooks](../hooks)
 * [Pipes](../pipes)
 * [Controllers](../controllers)
 * [Strategies](../strategies)

-A single plugin can use as many of those interfaces as necessary.
+A single plugin can implement as many of those interfaces as necessary.

 ---